lauraikon/IKON-documentation/theory/ikon-language.md

 ### Tenses

-<p>IKON expresses verbal tenses designed to reflect Esperanto set.
+<p>IKON expresses verbal tenses and are designed reflecting the Esperanto system.
 It uses timelines. </p>
 <p>The timeline is a modifier that can be added beneath each icon to indicate time through our web app.
 On this line, a central notch marks the present or time speech.
 Above the line, a purple dot or segment shows the time being indicated: past, present, or future. </p>

 <p>It also shows the verbal aspect: whether the action is punctual, continuous, or repeated.
-  * Dot: short or instantaneous event/action.
+  - Dot: short or instantaneous event/action.
-  * Segment: a long or continuous event/action
+  - Segment: a long or continuous event/action
-  * Infinite timeless line: state as permanent fact; general truth.
+  - Infinite timeless line: state as permanent fact; general truth.
 </p>

 <p>Another vertical bar shows a point of reference, which is the time from which the event is viewed in more complex tenses such as a present perfect.</p>

 > [!NOTE]
-> A full list of tense icons for English is forthcoming.
+> All tenses are in our web app text2Ikon and a full list of tense icons for English is forthcoming.
 They are designed to match other languages’ tenses.

 ### Negation